-Yes, however if your installer is registered with a Microgeneration Competent Person Scheme such as NAPIT and ELECSA then an application to Building Control is not required.
-There is further information available about Solar panel installation in our home owner guide (PDF, 45KB)
+Yes, however if your installer is registered with a Microgeneration Competent Person Scheme, such as NAPIT and ELECSA, then an application to Building Control is not required.
+There is further information available about Solar panel installation in your homeowner guide (PDF, 45KB)

-If the installer is not registered with a Competent Person Scheme then you can submit an application to MK Building Control for approval.
-The fee is £135.00 including VAT however this assumes the electrical work will be self certificated by your installer under Part P of the Building regulations.
-If this is not the case the fee will be £231.00 including VAT to allow us to check that part of the work as well.
+If the installer is not registered with a Competent Person Scheme, you can submit an application, with a fee for £135, to Building Control for approval.
+This assumes the electrical work will be self-certificated by your installer under Part P of the Building Regulations.
+If this is not the case, the fee will be £231.00 including VAT, to allow us to check the work.

-Yes, and we recommend that you seek advice from a professional before undertaking such work.
+Yes, and we recommend you seek professional advice before starting work.
 LABC have useful videos on Loft Conversions

 Yes, if any form of structural alteration is intended.
-Also an application would be required if there are any proposals to alter or provide new drainage or alterations affecting means of escape.
+An application is also required for proposals to alter or provide new drainage or alterations affecting means of escape.

-Yes, unless your installer is registered with a Competent Person Scheme e.g. FENSA and able to self certificate under the Building Regulations.
-However, if your building is listed or in a conservation area you should check with our as to whether Planning Permission is required.
+Yes, unless your installer is registered with a Competent Person Scheme e.g. FENSA and able to self-certificate under the Building Regulations.
+However, if your building is listed or in a conservation area, you should check whether planning permission is required.

-Generally no. However, if there are proposals to add or alter drainage then an application is necessary.
+Generally, no, unless there are proposals to add or alter drainage.
 Please contact us if you are in any doubt.

-Alternatively you may also use a roofer who is registered with the http://www.competentroofer.co.uk/ self certification scheme.
+Alternatively, you may also use a roofer who is registered with the self-certification scheme.

 Yes, where the area of the renovation is extensive the thermal performance of the element (wall, floor or roof) will need to be considered and potentially upgraded.
-Please contact us to determine whether the extent of the work will require approval.
+Please contact us.

-Yes, and we recommend that you seek advice from a professional before undertaking such work.
+Yes, and we recommend you seek professional advice before starting work.
 You can read more in our guide to converting properties

 Yes, the conversion of an attached garage* into living accommodation is controlled under the Building Regulations and requires a formal application to be submitted before the work commences.